JoaoEvaristo2611/joaoevaristo-documentacao/project/docs/source/line31.md

 #### Estação 30
 <br /><br />

 Esta estação  tem cerca de 6 sensores e 3 cilindros.
-Esta estação so ira começar a trabalhar quando a 10 for la meter a peça quando este a meter a copo ira fechar e a ira para traz qundo este tiver a tras a prensa ira descer e ira voltar par cima.
+Esta estação so ira começar a trabalhar quando a 10 for la meter a peça quando este a meter a copo ira fechar e a ira para trás quando este tiver la a prensa ira descer e ira voltar par cima.
 Logo a seguir o cpo ira voltar a frente e a estação 20 ira ficar a esperar que a 10 vai buscar a peça e volte a por outra.

 <br /><br />